 The College recommends that any student considering Westminster visit the campus for an individual interview and tour.
 It is important to telephone or write ahead so arrangements can be made prior to arrival.
 The College also sponsors various visit programs for prospective students.
 These are either one or two day programs, which enable students to experience academic and student life first hand.
 Programs are offered in the fall and spring.
 The Office of Enrollment Services is open 8 a.m. until 5 p.m.
 Monday through Friday and from 9 a.m. until noon on select Saturdays from September through May.
-Students should call for an appointment at (573) 592-5251 or (800) 475-3361, or write to the Office of Enrollment Services, Westminster College, 501 Westminster Avenue, Fulton, Missouri 65251.
+Students should call for an appointment at (573) 592-5251 or (800) 475-3361, email The Enrollment Services Office at admissions@westminstermo.edu, or visit the college website www.westminster-mo.edu.